WheelockLab/NetworkLevelAnalysis/README.md

-# NLA Toolbox
+# Network Level Analysis (NLA) Toolbox

-See included manual for reference information.
+NLA is an extensible MATLAB-based software package for the analysis of behavioral associations with brain connectivity data.

+Documentation is located at [read the docs](https://network-level-analysis-toolbox.readthedocs.io/en/latest)